-The advantages of driving for multiple delivery companies
+The advantages of driving for multiple on-demand courier companies

-The advantages of driving for multiple delivery companies
+The advantages of driving for multiple on-demand courier companies

 The simple answer is yes.
 In fact, it’s the ideal way to earn more by working more efficiently.
 Allowing you to pick and choose the top deliveries across multiple platforms.
 As well as helping you avoid slower shifts with less time spent waiting for requests.